 Save money, help save the planet

-Run your appliances more cheaply with 100% renewable energy
+Run your appliances more cheaply with low-carbon energy

 Save money while helping our planet.
 Set a timer on some appliances such as washing machines, dishwashers and hot water thermostats to come on between 11pm and 5am as the power station is not used to top up our electricity during this quiet, off-peak period.